mike-fabian/ibus-typing-booster/content/docs/user/index.md

 - **Preedit Colours**: Unlike ibus-m17n, Typing Booster does not support configuring preedit text foreground and background colors.
 This feature is unlikely to be added.

-- **Keyboard Layout Option**: Typing Booster lacks the ibus-m17n setup tool’s `☑️ Use US keyboard layout` option.
-Currently, it uses the keyboard layout active before switching to Typing Booster.
-This feature might be implemented in the future.

 ###### 3
 ## Key and Mouse bindings